brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VIII. MASTERING THE MIND.md

 ___

-- Highlight(pink) - Location 4463
-Since concentration is the basis for wisdom, the Nikāyas usually treat the development of serenity as the precursor to the development of insight.
-However, because the aptitudes of meditators differ, several suttas allow for alternative approaches to this sequence.
-Text VIII,2(2) speaks of four approaches to mental cultivation:

-- Highlight(pink) - Location 4621
-“Friends, whatever monks or nuns declare before me that they have attained the final knowledge of arahantship, all these do so in one of four ways.
-What four?
-(Anguttara Nikaya 4:170; II 156–57)

-- Highlight(pink) - Location 4466
-The first approach, the classical one, is to develop serenity first and insight afterward.
-By “serenity” is meant the jhānas or (according to the Pāli commentaries) a state bordering on the jhānas called “access” or “threshold” concentration (upacārasamādhi).

-- Highlight(pink) - Location 4622
-“Here, friends, a monk develops insight preceded by serenity.
-(Anguttara Nikaya 4:170; II 156–57)

-- Highlight(pink) - Location 4468
-A second approach is to develop insight first and serenity afterward.
-Since there can be no real insight without concentration, such meditators—presumably people with sharp intellectual faculties—must initially use concentration as the basis for acquiring insight into the true characteristics of phenomena.
-However, it seems that such concentration, though sufficient for insight, is not strong enough to allow for a breakthrough to the supramundane path.
-These meditators must therefore return to the task of unifying the mind before resuming the work of insight.
-Such insight, based on concentration, culminates in the supramundane path.

-- Highlight(pink) - Location 4626
-“Or again, friends, a monk develops serenity preceded by insight.
-(Anguttara Nikaya 4:170; II 156–57)

-- Highlight(pink) - Location 4473
-A third approach is to develop serenity and insight in tandem.
-Meditators who take this approach first attain a particular level of concentration, such as a jh̄na or formless attainment, and then employ it as a basis for insight.
-Having developed insight, they then return to concentration, attain a different jhāna or formless attainment, and use that as a basis for insight.
-Thus they proceed until they reach the supramundane path.

-- Highlight(pink) - Location 4629
-“Or again, friends, a monk develops serenity and insight joined in pairs.
-(Anguttara Nikaya 4:170; II 156–57)

-- Highlight(pink) - Location 4477
-The description of the fourth approach is somewhat obscure.
-The sutta says that “a monk’s mind is seized by agitation about the teachings,” and then, some time later, he gains concentration and attains the supramundane path.
-This statement suggests a person initially driven by such intense desire to understand the Dhamma that he or she cannot focus clearly upon any meditation object.
-Later, with the aid of certain supporting conditions, this person manages to subdue the mind, gain concentration, and attain the supramundane path.

-- Highlight(pink) - Location 4632
-“Or again, friends, a monk’s mind is seized by agitation about the teaching.
-But there comes a time when his mind becomes internally steadied, composed, unified, and concentrated; then the path arises in him.
-(Anguttara Nikaya 4:170; II 156–57)

-___

 - Highlight(pink) - Location 4481
 Text VIII,2(3) again confirms that both serenity and insight are necessary, and also indicates the skills needed for their respective practice.